 Few things are as frustrating as being given a task by your boss and feeling like you aren't able to complete it.
 If your team experiences these feelings often, they'll eventually experience employee burnout as well.

 Fortunately, there's a simple fix: equip your team to accomplish the work you set before them.
 Give them the proper tools, provide them with any necessary training materials, and make sure they have the resources at their disposal to achieve what you've asked of them.

 A positive company culture will go a long way toward banishing employee burnout from your place of work.
 Do what you can to foster it!
-Make sure your team supports one another, both in the office and outside it.
+Make sure your team supports one another.
 Encourage socializing between co-workers as company culture is built on relationships.
 And don't be afraid to get your staff outside the office to have fun together.

 If you're able to build a fun working environment that your team enjoys being a part of every day, they'll be much less likely to experience employee burnout.

 You may think that in order to get everything done, you need to ask your team to work more, not less.
 But this probably isn't the case.
 Studies show that overworked team members are actually less productive.
 They're also better candidates for employee burnout.

 So do your team and your company a favour and promote rest.
 Allow your staff to take breaks throughout the day, give them a healthy lunch break, and encourage them to take a summer vacation.
 Also, refrain from asking them to complete work after hours if it can be avoided.